Under Testing – Official Launch Coming Soon

 What is Rural Insurance?

-Rural Insurance is a commercial insurance policy designed to protect your goods, cargo, and consignments during transit—whether by road, rail, or other designated modes.
-It ensures your trade operations do not suffer a major financial setback due to unexpected transit incidents.
+Rural Insurance is a commercial insurance policy designed to protect your agricultural assets—such as crops, livestock, farm machinery, irrigation systems, and rural infrastructure—against losses caused by natural calamities, pests, diseases, and related accidental events.
+It ensures your agricultural enterprise does not suffer a major financial setback due to unexpected rural incidents.

 Customisable Add-Ons

-Additional optional covers can extend protection depending on business needs (explained later in Add-On Covers section).
+Additional optional covers can extend protection depending on agricultural needs (explained later in Add-On Covers section).

 What It Does Not Do (Boundary Clarity)